How to Save Money With A Smart Thermostat: Everything You Need to Know

 Pro tip: Don't forget to pair everyone's smartphone with the geofencing technology.
 You don't want the temperature to change when one person leaves the house even though everyone else is still inside.

-With a smart thermostat, you can easily access your thermostat remotely to change settings by connecting your smartphone.
+You can easily access your thermostat remotely to change settings by connecting your smartphone.
 For example, if you forget to adjust your thermostat when going on vacation, you can just open the app and make the changes without a worry.

 Does your city have cost-saving programs that provide energy bill credits?
 You can take advantage of them with the help of a smart thermostat, especially if your prior efforts didn’t bear significant results.